 Orange areas show infected countries, see, all of them are orange.

 I choose f-11 because it was very governmenty.
-I could have choosen Captain Trips, but I felt this virus didn’t deserve the honnor and prestigue that that name inspires in me, (yes inspires).
+I could have chosen Captain Trips, but I felt this virus didn’t deserve the honor and prestige that that name inspires in me, (yes inspires).

 Fuck you Madagascar.